janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

 1. Go to the [VPC dashboard](www.console.aws.amazon.com/vpc/home) in the AWS Management Console.
 1. Select an AWS region.
-For this tutorial, select the **US East (Ohio) region**.
+For this tutorial, select the **US East (N. Virginia) region**.
 Later, you'll connect the VPN tunnel to a GCP region close in proximity to this AWS region.
 For more information about selecting a region, see [Working with the AWS Management